 If you’re up for a bit of leg work, you can take a walk around the main popular town of Duong Dong.
 From the night market to the Dinh Cau sea temple is easily within walking distance.
 You can also take a stroll along the Long Beach, soak in the tropical atmosphere and take a seat in a nice bar or restaurant.

-On the other hand, if you want to go further and discover more attractions, then taxi is your best choice.
+On the other hand, if you want to go further and discover more attractions, then a taxi is your best choice.
 Taxi prices in Phu Quoc are relatively more expensive than in other parts of Vietnam, but still cheaper in comparison to other Western countries.
 There is a taxi booking app designed for the island, called PQRide.
 Additionally, Mai Linh is also a reliable taxi operator.

 If you’re a solo traveller who is on a budget, with a slightly adventurous mind, opt for motorcycle taxis.
 You just need to hop on the back and your motorbike driver will take you to your desired destination.
 It’s much cheaper than a regular taxi, only around 1-3 US$ depending on the distance.
 However, it is potentially not as safe and comfortable, so do travel at your own risk.